Georgia Institute of Technology College of Computing: Academics

 The College of Computing offers the B.S., including a degree in Computational Media offered as a joint degree with the Ivan Allen College of Liberal Arts.
 It also offers the M.S. and Ph.D. in multiple disciplines, including several offered as joint degrees with other colleges in the university.
 Graduate certificates are also available.

+Rankings and selectivity

+Georgia Tech describes the College of Computing as one of the first college-level academic units in the United States devoted primarily to computing and information science.
+In national surveys the college's degree programs are regularly ranked among the leading computing programs.
+U.S. News & World Report ranked Georgia Tech's graduate program in computer science sixth in the United States in 2022, and subsequent rankings compiled in 2026 placed the program fifth nationally.
+Georgia Tech's undergraduate program in cybersecurity has also been ranked second in the country by U.S. News & World Report.

+Admission into computing majors at Georgia Tech is highly competitive.
+For the fall 2024 first-year class the Institute reported nearly 59,800 applications and about 8,250 offers of admission, an overall admit rate of roughly 12 percent across all colleges.
+Independent college-advising sources note that computer science is among the most popular and selective majors at Georgia Tech and is significantly more difficult to enter than the institute's overall admit rate, particularly for non-resident applicants.

 OMSCS

 The Online Master of Science in Computer Science (OMSCS) is a degree program which has the same teaching material as MOOCs, leading to a fully accredited Masters qualification, presented in conjunction with Udacity.
 A contribution of $2 Million from AT&T has funded the initial development of the program as well as continuing integration of technology.

 The program is designed and maintained to present a level of academic challenge entirely equivalent to a traditional MSCS course, with equivalent academic rigor as a founding principle.
 The estimate of the cost of studying the course is however very different; being in the region of $7,000 for a student completing the Masters course in 2 years: composed of the minimum 10 for graduation 3-credit-hour courses at $510 per course plus $301 enrollment fee per semester for say 6 semesters.

 The first semester of study, in Spring 2014, some 400 students were enrolled in the program.
 In January 2015 some 2,000 students were enrolled in the program.
 As of Spring 2020, enrollment had risen to over 9,500 students, and the program has produced about 3,500 graduates to date.

 Enrollment is accessible without restriction on the basis of citizenship, residence, or visa status, to students from all around the world.
 However, the vast majority of enrolled students are US citizens.
 The program does, however, mirror the gender imbalance found in many CS courses, with female students considerably outnumbered.